Patrickodida/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. File- > Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 8. cwd state- > Write a script that writes into the file.
 9. Duplicate last line- > Write a script that duplicates the last line of the file iacta.
+10. Delete Js- > Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.